maruan-alush-ibm/vs-code-touchbar/README.md

 ## Contributing

-Funnily enough, I cannot find out how to edit the link to the repo so I will just add it here.
-The other link is to a private IBM repo so I have moved it over to my personal account and made it public!

 https://github.com/maruan-alush-ibm/vs-code-touchbar

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.